 - Before each trip

-- Within the first 50 miles of each trip, and
+- Within the first 50 miles of each trip

-The hazards of cell phone use while driving is well-documented.
+The hazards of cellphone use while driving are well-documented.
 “Research commissioned by FMCSA shows that the odds of being involved in a safety-critical event (e.g., crash, near-crash, unintentional lane deviation) are six times greater for CMV drivers who engage in dialing a mobile phone while driving than for those who do not,” the FMCSA reports.

 The party that primarily caused or contributed to the accident will be responsible for paying for the damages.
 But if the accident was the truck driver’s fault, liability typically defaults to the employer.
-In the majority of instances, liability will fall upon either the truck company or the driver of the passenger car, but other parties can potentially be at-fault.
+In most instances, liability will fall upon either the truck company or the driver of the passenger car, but other parties can potentially be at fault.
 Examples include:

 - A manufacturer of a defective truck part, such as defective brakes or cargo securement straps

 - A third-party company that improperly loaded the truck